Traumatic brain injury

 What treatment is needed to recover from traumatic brain injury?

 After a TBI, you may receive inpatient and outpatient treatment.
 Initial treatment in an acute center or hospital stabilizes your system immediately following injury.
-Trauma staff may monitor vital functions, respond to potential life-threatening changes and coordinate care with other hospital personnel, depending on what’s needed.
+Trauma staff may monitor vital functions, respond to potentially life-threatening changes and coordinate care with other hospital personnel, depending on what’s needed.
 Others may receive treatment from a medical team on an outpatient basis where the physician will coordinate care and refer to rehabilitation professionals as needed.

 Rehabilitation is an integral part of the recovery process where treatment helps restore the functions of daily life.
 Some will receive treatment at an inpatient rehab care facility.
-The goals of this stage of care are to prevent secondary complications, restore lost functional abilities through physical, speech, and occupational therapy, and provide advice to families as to what changes may be needed once you go home.
+The goals of this stage of care are to prevent secondary complications, restore lost functional abilities through physical, speech, and occupational therapy, and provide advice to families on what changes may be needed once you go home.

-Once back at home, you may receive home health therapy or visit an outpatient clinic for regular appointments, where you’ll set goals for your recovery and continue physical, occupational and speech therapy to achieve those goals.
+Once home, you may receive home health therapy or visit an outpatient clinic for regular appointments, where you’ll set goals for your recovery and continue physical, occupational and speech therapy to achieve those goals.
 Mobile therapy apps like Constant Therapy may be used to provide customized rehabilitation programs to address cognitive issues like attention, memory, and problem solving, and speech and language issues like reading, writing, word retrieval, and auditory (hearing) comprehension.

 How does Constant Therapy help individuals with traumatic brain injury?